Admission to the Minor. See Application and Contact.

 Same subtest as the first, within given timeframe.

-Booklists to follow (Strive to only use library and online publications).
+Prescribed reading available in the syllabus (Strive to mostly use library and open source online publications).